snandasena/finding-lane-lines-on-the-road/README.md

     # image1 and image2 must be the same shape.
     return cv2.addWeighted(image, 1.0, line_image, 0.95, 0.0)
 ```
-After the averaging and extrapolation the images are gave the following results.
+After the averaging and extrapolation, the images give the following results.

 ![](resources/draw-line-improved-version.png)

 ## Build Pipeline and Test with Video Clips
-Now we have required utility functions to build lane lines ob the roads.
+Now we have required utility functions to build lane lines on the roads.
 Following functions were implemented to build this pipeline.

 ```python
 def mean_line(line, lines):